datacarpentry/sql-ecology-lesson/_episodes/01-sql-basic-queries.md

 what plot they were captured on, their species ID, sex and weight in grams.

-Let’s write an SQL query that selects only the year column from the surveys table limiting the results to the first 10 rows.
+Let’s write an SQL query that selects only the year column from the surveys table.
 SQL queries can be written in the box located under the "Execute SQL" tab.
 Click 'Run SQL' to execute the query in the box.

     SELECT year
-    FROM surveys
+    FROM surveys;
-    LIMIT 10;

-We have capitalized the words SELECT FROM and LIMIT because they are SQL keywords.
+We have capitalized the words SELECT and FROM because they are SQL keywords.
 SQL is case insensitive, but it helps for readability, and is good style.

 If we want more information, we can just add a new column to the list of fields, right after SELECT:

     SELECT year, month, day
-    FROM surveys
+    FROM surveys;
-    LIMIT 10;

 Or we can select all of the columns in a table using the wildcard *

+    SELECT *
+    FROM surveys;

+### Limiting results

+Sometimes you don't want to see all the results you just want to get a sense of of what's being returned.
+In that case you can use the LIMIT command.
+In particular you would want to do this if you were working with large databases.

     SELECT *
     FROM surveys
     LIMIT 10;

 ### Unique values